Adult Day Care

 • Does the center comply with all state and national regulations for a senior care facility?

-Most centers offer brochures, tours, and other information to prospective patients.
+Most centers offer brochures, tours, and other information to prospective clients.
 Feel free to visit the facility, ask questions, and consult with a physician or therapist for a recommendation if desired.